Alistair Burt: Sitting as an independent

 On 3 September 2019, Burt joined 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted with the Opposition against a Conservative motion which subsequently failed.
 Effectively, they helped block Johnson's no-deal Brexit plan from proceeding on 31 October.
 Subsequently, all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs and requiring them to sit as independents.
-If they had decided to run for re-election in a future election, the party would have blocked their selection as Conservative candidates.
+If they had decided to stand for re-election in a future election, the party would have blocked their selection as Conservative candidates.
 Burt himself, however, decided that he would not seek re-election at the next general election.
 He was readmitted to the Conservative Party alongside nine other MPs on 29 October, before the general election took place, which he chose not to contest.